DeltaStream

 ds_users

-Let’s assume all Topics are in JSON format.
-See CREATE STORE and UPDATE TOPIC for using other serialization formats, and refer to the Relation’s DDL statements for information around data formats, e.g. CREATE STREAM.
+Now assume all entities are in JSON format.
+See CREATE STORE and UPDATE ENTITY for using other serialization formats.
+For information around data formats -- for example, CREATE STREAM -- refer to the relation’s DDL statements.

-We can inspect the Topics to understand what kind of data we have.
-Here is the ds_pageviews Topic:
+You can inspect the entities to understand the kind of data you have -- for example the ds_pageviews entity:

 {"userid":"User_7"} | {"viewtime":1677196372920,"userid":"User_7","pageid":"Page_82"}